This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Egg whites

-The reason for limiting egg yolks is due to the American Heart Association’s recommendation that we restrict how many we eat as they contain saturated fat, which can increase cholesterol levels.
+The reason for limiting egg yolks is that the American Heart Association recommends restricting how many we eat as they contain saturated fat, which can increase cholesterol levels.

 -